When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

-Balanced support and contouring are usually critical for sleepers with neck pain.
-However, what the ideal balance looks like depends on the sleeper’s body type and preferred position.
-We’ll break down our top picks for mattresses for neck pain, explain what to look for, and provide other tips for sleeping with neck pain.
+Neck pain can really get in the way of a good night’s sleep.
+But the right mattress can provide some relief by supporting the natural curvature of your neck.
+Balanced support and contouring are critical for sleepers with neck pain, but what that looks like depends on a person’s body type and preferred sleeping position.
+Below, we’ll break down our top picks for mattresses for neck pain, explain what to look for, and provide other tips for sleeping with neck pain.

 Designed for exceptional conforming, the Tempur-Pedic TEMPUR-Adapt’s two layers of memory foam and medium (5) feel allow the mattress to mold to the sleeper’s body.
 This can simultaneously relieve pressure and keep the spine in a more neutral position, making the model a popular pick for sleepers with neck pain.
 Its generous memory foam comfort system and all-foam construction also significantly limit the spread of vibrations that could otherwise interrupt sleep.